nadza-dz/task-based-fMRI-processing-pipeline-ENIGMA-OCD/README.md

 ## Preprocessing

 All raw data for the task-based fMRI analyses in ENIGMA-OCD has been processed using [HALFpipe](https://github.com/HALFpipe/HALFpipe) (Waller et al., 2022), an open-source containerized processing pipeline designed within the ENIGMA consortium.
 HALFpipe was used for pre-processing and first-level feature extraction, and was run in an identical way across all sites to ensure harmonization of data (pre)processing.
-The manual and acoompanying video tutorial explain how to process raw task data using HALFpipe for the ENIGMA-OCD task-based analyses.
+The manual and accompanying video tutorial explain how to process raw task data using HALFpipe for the ENIGMA-OCD task-based analyses.

 <table align="center">
   <tr>